drndr/bert_ent_attack/datasets/README.md

 This folder contains a subfolder for each dataset (enron, blogauth).
-Both subfolder contains the the train_data.json and test_data.json files and the Jupyter notebook scripts (enron_cleans.ipynb, blog_cleans.ipynb) containing the preprocessing steps and visualization results.
+Both subfolder contain the the train_data.json and test_data.json files and the Jupyter notebook scripts (enron_cleans.ipynb, blog_cleans.ipynb) containing the preprocessing steps and visualization results.